The majestic beauty of sacred Yen Tu Mountain

-The statue of King-Monk Tran Nhan Tong in Yen Tu relic site.
-(Photo: VietnamPlus)
+Statue of Tran Nhan Tong at Yen Tu relic site (Photo: VNA)

 Yen Tu has become a Buddhist centre of Vietnam since King Tran Nhan Tong gave up the throne, put on a monk's robes and established a typical Buddhist sect of Vietnam, namely Truc Lam Zen Buddhism.

 He built hundreds of large and small works on Yen Tu Mountain as places for practicing and preaching Buddhism.